martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 with the appropriate level of noise.

-## Privacy Budget Upload Extension Format
+## Privacy Budget Report Extension Format

-The privacy_budget upload extension
+The privacy_budget report extension
 (codepoint 0xTBD)
 encodes the amount of privacy budget that the client considers to be expended